Bangkit-Capstone-Project-CH2-PS025/machine-learning/README.md

 | M010BSX1109 | Safira Aulia | Universitas Indonesia |

 # Dataset
-The attractions dataset is sourced from [GetLoc](https://www.kaggle.com/datasets/aprabowo/indonesia-tourism-destination) and from [OutScrapping](https://app.outscraper.com/tasks) tools.
+The attractions dataset is sourced from [GetLoc](https://www.kaggle.com/datasets/aprabowo/indonesia-tourism-destination) (5 cities) and from [OutScrapping](https://app.outscraper.com/tasks) tools (5 cities).
 The images of attractions is sourced from Google Images and we're crawling this dataset using BeautifulSoup library in Python.
+To enhance the recommendation system, we have cleaned the dataset and removed data outliers.
+Additionally, we have been mining the text of recommendations using TF-IDF and Word2Vec to extract metadata from dataset to enhance the choices of user preferences.

 We've opened the clean dataset to the public, allowing access through our Kaggle dataset.